kvasilopoulos/nationwider/README.md

 #> #   Uk <dbl>, Wales <dbl>, `West Mids` <dbl>, `Yorks & Hside` <dbl>
 ```

-Here we are plotting all regions in both types `Index` and `Price`.
+Here we are plotting all regions using type `Index` and `Price` as
+facets.

 ``` r
 library(ggplot2)